Your browser does not support JavaScript or it's turned off.

 SMARTFIRE Research and New features currently under development Back

-The SMARTFIRE group undertake considerable and diverse research into issues associated with fire, combustion and CFD modelling technology.
+The SMARTFIRE group undertake considerable and diverse research into issues associated with fire, combustion and CFD modelling.
 This research includes:

 The group is involved in applying all of these capabilities in aviation, building, rail and marine environments.
 This work is often undertaken in collaboration with other research organisations.
 For an indication of some of the projects we are working on visit our FSEG Research Projects pages.